 After completing all three phases of Team Training, the TLC staff will follow up with you once a month for the first six months, again at the 9-month mark, and annually thereafter for the working life of your dog.
 You will receive an email that includes a request for completion of an online questionnaire.
 TLC staff will review the information received and contact you if the report indicates that assistance is needed.
 TLC staff are also available for support on an as-needed basis by contacting us via phone or email.

-For Veteran recipients, per ADI standards, during Month 3-4 of the placement, TLC staff will conduct an individual training session at home or in the community to ensure the success of the team in all environments.
+For Veteran recipients, per ADI standards, during Month 3-4 of the placement, TLC staff will conduct an individual training session at your home and/or in your community to ensure the success of the team in all environments.
 The training in the home is designed to fine-tune the transfer of the dog’s skills in the home and assist in establishing routines, custom household rules, and behavior plans to set the service dog team up for success.
 Training in the community is designed to ensure the ability to utilize your service dog to mitigate symptoms of your disability, to increase your independence in public and to ensure the dog’s work in public is consistent with the requirements of the Public Access Test.

 Post-Placement Process for Maintaining Certification